Freshman Frontier Program

 The Freshman Frontier Program (FFP) is an academic support program especially designed for incoming freshmen who want a jumpstart on the Marquette University experience in a close-knit community.
 Students self-selecting to participate in this unique program not only work ahead by earning three credits in the summer, but they also benefit from academic support and personalized advising throughout their freshman year.

 During the summer, students enroll in one three-credit course (English or Theology) and two college-prep courses.
-College-prep courses offered in the past have included: Reading & Study Skills, Mathematics Skills, College Writing Skills, Logic and Reasoning Skills, and Preparation for College Chemistry.
+College-prep courses offered in the past have included: Reading & Study Skills, Mathematics Skills, College Writing Skills and Preparation for College Chemistry.

 Throughout the summer, students establish a close working relationship with the FFP staff and members of the university faculty.
 At the same time, students become familiar with campus and the Milwaukee area.
 Through various service and social events, students develop close friendships with other FFP students, which eases transition in the fall.